AbhinavMir/Battlewind/README.md

 ### Maps

 Every `Tile` has a few essential members such as type (enum), x co-ordinate and y co-ordinate.
 Another important aspect is the `isPlayer` boolean that let's the parser know if there are any players on current tile. `getTileImage()` -  Parses current tile and returns a certain way the tile is to be printed.
+The Map is then a 2D array of Tiles.
+This allows for extendibility and modularity.
+All maps are inherently randomized.

+### Heroes

+All heroes are an extended subclass of the `Character` class.

 14. Antagonists Interface